 - Primary colors: the colors that can be mixed in varying amounts to create all other colors.
 Red, yellow and blue are primary colors.

 - Secondary colors: the colors obtained by mixing two primary colors.
 Green, orange and purple are secondary colors.

 - Hue: the variety of a color.
 For example, aqua is a hue of blue.
-Hue is often used interchangeably with tone, tint or shade to describe the qualities of a color.
+Hue is used interchangeably with tone, tint or shade to describe the qualities of a color.

 - Tint: a hue that is produced by adding white pigment to a primary or secondary colored pigment.
 Paint colors may be described as having a lighter or darker tint.
 Lighter tints have more white than darker tints.

-- Shade: a hue that is produced by adding black pigment to a primary or secondary colored pigment.
-In everyday language, shade and tint are often used interchangeably to describe how light or dark a color appears.
+- Shade: a hue that is produced by adding black pigment to a primary or secondary pigment.
+In everyday language, shade and tint are used interchangeably to describe how light or dark a color appears.

 In interior design, colors are selected and described based on their mood.
 A color’s mood is how it makes the viewer feel.